 5. "Ritalin helps children conform."

-sometimes it makes them aggressive.
-Other times Ritalin makes
+it makes them aggressive.
+Other times Ritalin makes children anxious

-prescription.
-8 When it "works" well, the child is observed to produce
+When it "works" well, the child is observed to produce

 6. "Therefore, giving your child Ritalin lets me ease her

 "I would consent to any great evil, to avoid an even greater

 Many parents feel the compulsion to punish or discipline their child

 This "ease the suffering" argument reveals one of the